Rebecca Gibney: Career

 Gibney's modelling work led to parts in television advertisements and bit parts in New Zealand TV series' Pioneer Women and Inside Straight.

 Her first main role was in TV film Among the Cinders, but after bypassing cinemas, it did not screen on New Zealand television until four years later, in 1987.
 She spent two months on the series Sea Urchins, before relocating to Melbourne, Australia at the age of 19 to star as Julie Davis in the Australian children's series Zoo Family.
 Roles in 1985 TV film I Live with Me Dad and 1986 crime miniseries The Great Bookie Robbery followed.

 She went on to star as mechanic Emma Plimpton in the popular drama series The Flying Doctors.
 In 1990, she had a lead role in the film Jigsaw, and then played Guinea Malone in miniseries Come in Spinner.
 The role won her an Australian Film Institute Award for Best Actress in a Leading Role in a Miniseries and a Silver Logie for Most Outstanding Actress.
 That same year she also appeared in 1990 miniseries Ring of Scorpio.

 In the early 1990s, when Gibney had established a fan base and gained confidence, she travelled to Los Angeles to explore the idea of furthering her career in the US, but after a few weeks, she found Hollywood to be inauthentic, and after asking herself why she would abandon her successful career in Australia, she returned home.

 In 1991, Gibney starred in the Channel Nine sitcom All Together Now opposite Jon English, staying with the series until 1993.
 The role earned her two Logie nominations.
 After her departure, she starred in the miniseries Snowy.
 Channel 9 were so impressed with Gibney, that they had the producers of the series create a role especially for her – the title character of Dr. Jane Halifax in Halifax f.p..
 The series debuted in 1994 with the episode "Acts of Betrayal", and continued with a further 20 telemovies up until 2002.
 She was nominated for six Silver Logie Awards and two AFI Awards for her role.

 Gibney starred in 1994 film Lucky Break (aka Paperback Romance), opposite Anthony LaPaglia, for which she was nominated for an AFI Award for Best Actress in a Supporting Role.
-She appeared in 1997 children's film Joey, and the miniseries' Kangaroo Palace (1997), and The Day of the Roses (1998), and was nominated for Most Outstanding Actress at the 1999 Logie Awards for her role in the latter, a drama based on the 1977 Grenville rail disaster.
+She appeared in 1997 children's film Joey, and the miniseries' Kangaroo Palace (1997), and The Day of the Roses (1998), and was nominated for Most Outstanding Actress at the 1999 Logie Awards for her role in the latter, a drama based on the 1977 Granville rail disaster.
 She also starred in 1998 horror mystery TV film 13 Gantry Row, alongside John Adam, Nicholas Hammond, Marshall Napier and Michael Caton.